lucasmoschen/time-series/README.md

 The homeworks and assigments are coded in R language and the presentations and texts are in portuguese.
 If requested, the author can translate it.

+## R programming

+R is the classic programming language for statistics.
+It has some limitations when compared to other languages, but some packages make it more worthy, as:

+1. `ggplot`: best tool for plotting in R
+2. `tseries` and `zoo`: good for dealing more easily with time series.
+3. `forecast`: the best when we speak about estimation and predictions of the models.

 ## Homework 1

 A pratical study of Car's Sales in Norway.
 In this study we practice the